HAFix: History-Augmented Large Language Models for Bug Fixing: Empirical Evaluation of HAFix

 \textbf{Bug Description Mining}

 In practice, before fixing a bug, developers often have access to contextual information such as how the bug manifests, its consequences, and any error output.
 Therefore, it is crucial to incorporate this context into our approach to ensure a comprehensive evaluation.
 However, fix commit messages typically lack this level of detail.
-To supplement this, we mined the corresponding GitHub issue page for each commit.
-We began by manually identifying whether the commit message contained a link to the relevant GitHub issue page; when such a link was present, we recorded it for the bug.
-Only if no link was present, we used the commit message to derive the bug description for each commit, as a GitHub issue page generally provides detailed descriptions, discussions, and the steps taken to resolve the bug.
-Using the open-source tool GHApi \citep{ghapi}, we extracted the title and body (the initial comment block) of the issue page, which provides a concise yet informative bug description.
+To supplement this, we mined the corresponding bug description information for each bug.
+For BugsInPy, we extract the bug description from the GitHub issue page.
+We began by manually identifying whether the commit message contained a link to the relevant GitHub issue page.
+If a link is present, we use it to retrieve the issue; otherwise, we fall back to the commit message itself.
+GitHub issue pages generally provide detailed descriptions, discussions, and the steps taken to resolve the bug.
+For Defects4J, we use the official bug report links provided by the dataset.
+For both datasets, we employ either the open-source tool GHApi \citep{ghapi} to mine GitHub issues or the Python \texttt{requests} API to extract content from bug report pages.
+Specifically, we extract the title and body (the initial comment block) of the issue page or the bug report, which provides a concise yet informative bug description.
 Figure \ref{fig:bug_description_example} provides an example of the bug description information that we mined from the GitHub issue page.
 We combine the issue title and body, highlighted within the two red-circled boxes, to create the bug description.

-To avoid data leakage in our empirical evaluation, we have to ensure that the bug description that we mined from GitHub issue pages or fix commit messages does not contain post-hoc details about how a bug was fixed.
+To avoid data leakage in our empirical evaluation, we have to ensure that the bug description that we mined from GitHub issue pages, bug reports, or fix commit messages does not contain post-hoc details about how a bug was fixed.
 To avoid such an issue, we manually checked each bug description and filtered the information that was too closely related to the fix for the bug.
 Our goal was to ensure that the model focused on understanding the general context and nature of the bug, without exposure to the exact fix, which could otherwise compromise our evaluation of the model's ability to independently generate a correct solution.